 From spoiled to soil: composting 101

-You might not think twice about tossing vegie scraps into the bin, but food waste contributes to global warming more than you may realise.
-Luckily, there’s a solution.
+You might not think twice about tossing vegie scraps in the bin, but food waste adds to global warming more than you may realise.
+Luckily, there’s a solution: composting.

 Australia currently generates millions of tonnes of food waste every year.
 Such a huge amount of organically-active material buried anaerobically (without air) in landfills causes over three percent of Australia’s total greenhouse gas emissions annually through the production of methane gas, which has 25 times the global warming potential of C02.

 With available areas for landfill slowly diminishing, the need to establish sustainable alternatives to landfill is becoming even more crucial.
 One easy, rewarding and low-cost solution is composting, which diverts food waste from landfills and returns nutrients and carbon back to the soil.
 In fact, it’s estimated that about half of the waste in a household rubbish bin could be composted at home.